duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 ---
 -------
 #### _This would be the part .. where I'd tell you meh long story_
-_I'll use .. speaking language for god sake ;)  it's a blog anyway, let's not be so dramatic_
+*I'll use .. speaking language for god sake ;)  it's a blog anyway, let's not be so dramatic*

+*Pardon me if my line of thought might be a bit unstructured.*

 -------
 so.. where should we even begin